 The NPP Program was launched in April of 2009.
 It is supported in part, by annual membership contributions from partnering organizations and individuals.
 It is designed to strengthen, develop and serve Solano County nonprofits by enhancing organization visibility and needs, and assist in their development and capacity-building efforts.

-Through capacity building workshops and grant opportunities, NPP promotes partnerships with and between our local nonprofits, individual donors, the business sector, community leaders and decision makers.
+Through workshops and grant opportunities (scroll down to view application form and instructions), NPP builds community and promotes partnerships with and between our local nonprofits, individual donors, the business sector, community leaders and decision makers.

 HOW TO BECOME AN NPP MEMBER